 The research also reveals that, for the first time, the Top 250 PR firms in the world cracked the$10 m barrier in terms of fee income, reporting$10.4 bn compared to $9.7 bn in 2013.
 The world’s Top 10 PR firms account for $4.8 bn, a 5.4% increase in 2013.

 The World PR Report again provides the clearest picture available of the global PR industry, based on submissions from more than 400 PR firms across the world.
 According to the report, the global PR industry grew by 7% with currency volatility helping to soften another positive year for PR firms around the world, according to the 2015 World PR Report.

-Analyzing the report, Paul Holmes, the Holmes Report Publisher and CEO says, “Industry growth in the high single-digits is encouraging; it certainly suggests that public relations continues to grow faster than the overall economy, which is a healthy sign,” stated.
+Analyzing the report, Paul Holmes, the Holmes Report Publisher and CEO said, “Industry growth in the high single-digits is encouraging; it certainly suggests that public relations continue to grow faster than the overall economy, which is a healthy sign,” stated.

 ”The report thus reveals that Public Relations firms are benefiting from increased spending on digital and social media activity, with 72% of respondents citing digital and social as one of their top three growth drivers, up slightly from 69.5% the previous year.

 In fact, digital was the top growth driver in every region, cited by 85.3% in Asia (the highest score in any region) to 70.4% in the UK—which interestingly was the highest score last year(80.3%) and the lowest score this year.

 Social media community management continues to be the strongest driver of growth in the digital and social arena (cited by 55.3% of agency leaders globally), followed by multimedia content creation (39.9%) and digital build and production (28%) but it was interesting to note that traditional media relations continue to be cited by a significant number of firms (28.8%)as a major driver of growth.
 Media relations was particularly important in developing markets such as the Middle East and Eastern Europe.